 SFI expects that the team members within Research Centres will be successful at winning funding from the ERC.
-The KPI Progress Report sums the number of "Funding Diversification" entries where the "Start Date" falls after within the reporting period, the Status is "Expired" or "Current", where the "Funding Body" is any of the "European Union -ERC" values and where the "Position Held on the Award" is "Coordinator".
+The KPI Progress Report sums the number of "Funding Diversification" entries where the "Start Date" falls after within the reporting period, the Status is "Expired" or "Current", where the "Funding Body" is any of the "European Union - H2020 (ERC)" values and where the "Position Held on the Award" is "Coordinator".
+For each of these awards, the report also sums "Amount of Funding allocated to the PI".
 Awards that have been active through only part of the reporting period should be counted too, hence the inclusion of "Expired" awards, as long as the expiry date falls within the reporting period.

-Number of El Commercialisation awards
+Number of EI Commercialisation awards

 The "Funding Diversification" section of the Researcher Profile captures all activity related to new grants awarded.
-The KPI Progress Report sums the number of leveraged "Funding Diversification" items where the "Funding Body" is "Enterprise Ireland (EI)", the start date falls within the reporting period and the Status is "Current" or "Expired".
+The KPI Progress Report sums the number of leveraged "Funding Diversification" items where the "Funding Body" is "Enterprise Ireland - Commercialisation award", the start date falls within the reporting period and the Status is "Current" or "Expired".
+El Commercialisation awards includes: Clinical Innovation Awards, Commercialisation Funds, Feasibility Grants, Innovation Partnerships and Innovation Vouchers.
+Other El awards such as H2020 Coordinator Supports and

+Travel Grants should be listed as "Enterprise Ireland - Non-Commercialisation award".
 Awards that have been active through only part of the reporting period should be counted too, hence the inclusion of "Expired" awards, as long as the expiry date falls within the reporting period.